-Besides the general evidence associated with benefits of education in raising the overall quality of life, it is now widely accepted that the benefits of education multiply with increased participation of girls and women.
+The general evidence associated with benefits of education in raising the overall quality of life, it is now widely accepted that the benefits of education multiply with increased participation of girls and women.
 Research suggests that the sustained impact of girls' primary education on economic growth is higher than that of boys'.
 This differential is due to the multiple nature of women's contribution in their productive and reproductive (maintenance) roles.
-A clear linkage has been established between the education of women and girls and positive changes, e.g.
+A clear linkage has been established between the education of women and girls and positive changes, such as;

-(a) Improved family care, health and nutrition have been identified as dependable outcomes of a 'mother's education.

-(b) Female literacy is recognized as a powerful factor in achieving significant rats of child survival, growth and development.
-High literacy levels and education of women provide for higher aspirations for their children.

-(c) The education of girls and women is also associated with increased avenues and opportunities for income earning by women.
-Education is likely to open up opportunities that would have been closed to women and also increase women's chances of advancement in employment.

-(d) African women - are today widely acknowledged as Africa's farmers and breadwinners.
-Any efforts aimed at Africa's development especially in food self-sufficiency, need therefore to be directed at the farmers.
+- Improved family care, health and nutrition have been identified as dependable outcomes of a 'mother's education. - Female literacy is recognized as a powerful factor in achieving significant rates of child survival, growth and development.
+High literacy levels and education of women provide for higher aspirations for their children. - The education of girls and women is also associated with increased avenues and opportunities for income earning by women.
+Education is likely to open up opportunities that would have been closed to women and also increase women's chances of advancement in employment. - African women are today widely acknowledged as Africa's farmers and breadwinners.
+Any efforts aimed at Africa's development especially in food selfsufficiency, need therefore to be directed at the farmers.
 Agricultural education, including the adoption of new scientific methods and the use of appropriate, more efficient technological developments, would need to incorporate women.

-(e) African women's roles in arresting the causes of environmental degradation and promoting improved environmental management are today widely recognized.
+African women's roles in arresting the causes of environmental degradation and promoting improved environmental management are today widely recognized.
 Female education aimed at enhancing the capacities of women and girls for energy and water conservation and sustained healthy environment is crucial.

-(f) In addition to these factors, female education is important to the well-being of democratizing societies dependent on the intelligence, wherewithal and self-confidence of all its citizens.
+In addition to these factors, female education is important to the well-being of democratizing societies dependent on the intelligence, wherewithal and selfconfidence of all its citizens.